aishuv2114/Power-BI/powerBI.md

 # Sample PowerBI Report using AdventureWorks Dataset.

 I created this dashboard as part of the bootcamp by Maven Analytics.
-This report analyses data of a fictional company called AdventureWorks Cycles that has multiple products such as Cycles, Jerseys, Caps, Bottles etc.
+This report analyzes data of a fictional company called AdventureWorks Cycles that has multiple products such as Cycles, Jerseys, Caps, Bottles etc.

-1. An executive summary
-2. Product Details
-3. Customer Details

 ## Power Query